metomi/rose/sphinx/tutorial/cylc/scheduling/integer-cycling.rst

 Let's take the bakery example from the previous section.
-Bread is produced in batches so the bakery will repeat this workflow for each batch of break they bake.
+Bread is produced in batches so the bakery will repeat this workflow for each batch of bread they bake.
 We can make this workflow repeat with the addition of three lines:

 .. code-block:: diff